hnz1102/sdcdmux-emmc/README.md

 The SDCDMUX provides a convenient and quick change of a SW image of a device that has an SD Card interface from a remote.

-When I am developing by booting from an SD card on a device such as the Raspberry Pi, it is not easy to rewrite the SD card image and replace it by hand.
+When I am developing by booting from an SD memory card on a device such as the Raspberry Pi, it is not easy to rewrite the SD card image and replace it by hand.
 Remove the SD card, insert it into the host PC, and take a dozen minutes rewriting the SW image, after that, return the SD card to the device and turn on the power...
 But, This tool can change the image of the eMMC directly from the host PC, and the device can be booted as an SD card with the new image.

-Usually, To boot with the new SW image, the device must be reset, but this tool can learn the ON/OFF command of the infrared controller and outputs that command to turn the device on and off.
+Usually, To boot with the new SW image, the device must be reset, but this tool can learn the ON/OFF command of the infrared power controller and outputs that command to turn the device on and off.

 This tool frees me from the tedious SW image rewriting and resetting process.